 BCBSVT reserves the right to conduct audits on any provider and/or facility to ensure compliance with the guidelines stated in the medical policy.
-If an audit identifies instances of

-Page 5 of 8 Medical Policy Number: 2.01.VT47 non-compliance with this medical policy, BCBSVT reserves the right to recoup all non-compliant payments.
+If an audit identifies instances of non-compliance with this medical policy, BCBSVT reserves the right to recoup all non-compliant payments.